Personalise my view

 Course disclaimer

-All information was accurate at time of publication, however TAFE policies, tuition fees and course content is subject to change without notice.
+All information was accurate at time of publication, however TAFE policies, tuition fees, available subsidies, and course content is subject to change without notice.
 Course commencement is dependent on sufficient enrolment numbers.
 Timetable information is subject to change prior to commencement and/or during the duration of your course.

 Recognition of prior learning (RPL) and credit transfers